Bunny Butt Cupcakes

 How’s this for truth in advertising: Bunny Butt Cupcakes, also known as Bunny Bum Cupcakes, are exactly what they sound like.

-If you’re not familiar, bunny butt cupcakes are cupcakes that are decorated to resemble the back end of a rabbit, complete with a fluffy tail.
-Objectively, it might be a little weird that there is a whole sub-category of desserts built around a rabbit posterior, but once you see them, mini marshmallow tails on proud display, you stop worrying about weird and start thinking about eating one immediately.
+Objectively, it might be a little weird that there is a whole sub-category of desserts built around a rabbit’s tush.
+But once you see them, mini marshmallow tails on proud display, you stop worrying about weird and start thinking about eating one immediately.

 Bunny butt desserts are popular for their charm, simplicity, and slight cheekiness (pun intended).
-And cupcakes aren’t the only way to enjoy bunny bums this Easter – around here we also love putting them on cakes, and they are adorable on push-up cake pops as well.
+And cupcakes aren’t the only way to enjoy bunny bums this Easter – around here we also love putting them on cakes, and they are adorable on push-up cake pops as well!

-Can’t get enough Easter cupcakes?
-Our full list of Easter dessert recipes has lots of fun cupcakes and other Easter recipes that are perfect for any spring celebrations or Easter gatherings.
-Try our Baby Chick CupcakesBird’s Nest CupcakesEaster Basket CupcakesEaster Bunny Cupcakes, and Double Chocolate Easter Cupcakes.
+Our full list of Easter dessert recipes has lots of fun cupcakes and other Easter recipes – perfect for any spring celebration!

 Several Bunny Butt Cupcakes on a white counter top next to a small bowl of Easter candies.